lter/lter_github-index/README.md

 This meta-repository is meant to help with navigation of the repositories within this organization account.
 For more information on the LTER Network, please visit [our website](https://lternet.edu/).

+To group similar repositories together we make extensive use of GitHub "[topics](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/classifying-your-repository-with-topics)" and try to use shared repository name components.
+Both of these--where applicable--are described below in the following sections.

+### LTER Working Groups

+Repository name prefix: `lterwg-` _or_ `lter-sparc-`
+Topics: `lter-science` & `synthesis-working-group` _or_ `sparc-group`
+Description: Repositories created by/for LTER-funded working groups and SPARC groups (Scientific Peers Advancing Research Collaborations)

+# Basement

 ## Information Managers (IMC) Committee Working Group Repositories ([all repos](https://github.com/search?q=topic%3Alter-imc+org%3Alter&type=Repositories))

 * [LTER Information Managers Executive Committee](https://github.com/lter/IMC_Exec)